tremor-rs/tremor-rfcs/text/0000-deployment-language.md

 Flows are an exception as their creation will possibly create other artefact instances.

+When creating any instances within a flow fails, all the instances connected and instantiated with that flow shall be stopped and destroyed again in order to make flow creation not leak resources in the error case.

 ## Top-Level Connect statements

-Connect statements have been introduced as part of `Flow` definitions.
+Connect statements have been introduced as part of `flow` definitions.
 It will greatly simplify setting up tremor installations if we could write them at the top level of a troy script.

 The process of describing a tremor deployment would then consist conceptually of the following steps: